 Clingfilm’s negative impact on the planet is about as thinly veiled as the food it seals.
 Looking for eco-friendly alternatives to clingfilm?
 We’ve got you (and your food) covered.

-Clingfilm: a brief history
+Clingfilm: A brief history

 90 years later, we’re back to square one.
 Only this time, instead of a vial, we’re struggling to remove it from the planet.